aforizm/avatar-change-time/README.md

 # avatar-change-time
-Shows the current time on the avatar
+Shows the current time on the avatar telegram

 use:
 telethon